jmontleon/openvpn-api-access/README.md

 This repo contains a proof of concept for accessing an on premise clusters API from a cloud hosted cluster using a VPN.

+# Requirements
+- ansible
+- easy-rsa available as a package.
+Fedora includes a package.
+EPEL provides one for RHEL, UBI, CentOS, etc.

 # Instructions
 These steps must be carried out from a host with access to both clusters.